 Let’s start by talking about the bare basics that should go into any and all emergency kits.
-As you can imagine, a flashlight and band aids are essential.
+As you can imagine, flashlights and Band-Aids are essential.
 Another important part of your kit is water and lots of it.
 Ideally, you want at least nine gallons of water in your emergency kit.
-Sure, this sounds like a lot of water, but a three day supply for up to three people is a must.
+Sure, this may sound like a lot, but a three day supply for up to three people is a must.
 If you have children or a nursing mother that could possibly be with you in an emergency, then a larger supply of water is recommended.
 Also, if you live in a climate that is inclined to hot weather, extra water should be packed in your kit, too.

 Moving on, your emergency kit will need a first aid kit inside of it.
 It is paramount that this first aid kit is well supplied.
 Inside of it, you need to include:

 - Antibiotic towelettes

 - A couple pairs of sterile gloves

 - Adhesive bandages

 - Non-prescription drugs and prescription drugs (if you take them)

 - Any prescribed medical supplies, such as glucose monitoring equipment

 Once you have packed your emergency preparedness kit with everything listed above, you can then move on to adding other items.
 A compass can be of great help if you get lost out in the wilderness as well as a signal flare.
 A small container of bleach can be helpful, too, as you can use it as a disinfectant and also as a way to purify water.
 Remember, don’t use any type of scented or color safe bleach.
 You may also want to include scissors, a cell phone, and tweezers in your emergency kit.
 Additional items to include are: